pmean/build-website/text/05/StepwiseRegression.md

 cigarette smoking in a cancer study) then exclusion of this covariate on the basis of a stepwise regression approach is a mistake.
 I like to think of stepwise regression as an intelligent assistant.
-It offers some help and guidance, but don\'t let it dictate the form of your final statistical model.
+It offers some help and guidance, but don't let it dictate the form of your final statistical model.

 Third, never let stepwise regression bypass your primary research